datasheet of characteristics and price

 Share

-Xiaomi Mi Note 10 Lite: a new mid-range with a curved screen and a huge battery
+OPPO A92: a new mid-range with a huge battery and perforated screen